smokeB0x/bitrex/README.md

 Note: If the scipt fails to open you may have to enable the use of scripts on the PC.
 To do this open powershell as administrator, type:
 Set-ExecutionPolicy RemoteSigned
-Press enter and type "A", then press enter agein.
+Press enter and type "A", then press enter again.

 You can now run scripts on your PC.